sandialabs/sceptre-bennu/src/pybennu/pybennu/providers/alicanto/README.md

  - Endpoints tell Alicanto where to corelate that subscribed point to a server-endpoint

 Usage:
-`pybennu-power-solver -c alicanto.json -d DEBUG`
+`pybennu-alicanto -c alicanto.json -d DEBUG`

 Please update this README as Alicanto is used more